nowfloats/ANAChat-iOS/README.md

-6. You can use ANA Chat SDK from anywhere using the below code
+6. You should import ANAChat and can use ANA Chat SDK from anywhere using the below code

 Swift:

             let storyboard = UIStoryboard(name: "SDKMain", bundle: CommonUtility.getFrameworkBundle())
             let controller = storyboard.instantiateViewController(withIdentifier: "ChatViewController") as!
 ChatViewController